Dislocated Knee Surgery 101 : A Comprehensive Guide

 • R: Rest.
 Your knee will likely be painful and unstable, so avoid bearing weight on it or walking.

-• I: Ice or cold compress.
+• I: Ice.
 Icing the injured knee joint can help reduce swelling.

-• C: Call emergency services.
-While C typically refers to compression, in this case, call 911.
+• C: Compress and call emergency services.
+While C typically refers to compression, in this case, you should also call 911.
 Knee dislocation requires emergency care to check for dangerous complications, such as blood vessel or nerve damage.

 • E: Elevation.
 Place two to three pillows under your foot to help reduce swelling.